 This exercise draws on a guided meditation created by Dr. Kathi Kemper, executive director of the Ohio State University College of Medicine’s Center for Integrative Health and Wellness.

-We recommend listening to audio of this guided meditation in the player below; you can also listen at the Ohio State University website.
-We have included an adapted script of this meditation to help you follow it yourself or teach it to others.
-In brackets are the lengths of the pauses in the original guided meditation, to give you a sense of how much time to allot to each step.
+We recommend listening to the audio of this guided meditation in the player below; you can also listen at the Ohio State University website.
+We have included a script of this meditation to help you follow it yourself, or share it with others.
+If you plan to read the script to other people, there are brackets that indicate the lengths of the pauses in the audio version, to give you a sense of how much time to take for each step.
+Try to focus on the parts of this meditation that you can relate to—it’s OK if some of it does not apply to you.

 Gratitude Meditation

-Hello and welcome to the 10-minute guided practice to promote resilience by using imagery of heart-centered gratitude.
+Hello and welcome to the 10-minute guided practice to promote resilience by using heart-centered gratitude.

 This is Dr. Kathi Kemper at the Ohio State University’s Center for Integrative Health and Wellness.